 - For our own operations, including our manufacturing sites, BD maintains robust Environmental, Health, and Safety, Ethics and Compliance, and Labor Standards programs that foster a culture of compliance within both the BD Code of Conduct and local laws, whichever are more robust.
-These programs include relevant trainings and guidance as appropriate.
+These programs include relevant training and guidance as appropriate.
 Additionally, all BD associates are trained annually on our BD Code of Conduct and all other BD Policies. - BD provides a Modern Slavery and Human Trafficking training developed by a third party and administered online annually.
 This course explains that forced labor, also known as modern slavery, still exists in the world and prompts the learner to consider ways of identifying, preventing and stopping it in the supply chain.
 It also trains BD associates on how to report known or suspected human rights abuses via our Ethics Helpline.
-This course is delivered to BD associates that interact directly and indirectly in sourcing, managing, advising on, or are otherwise involved with our suppliers, including but not limited to our leaders and our associates in the following departments: Environment, Health and Safety, Procurement, Supply Chain, Quality, R&D, Operations, Human Resources, and our Law Group.

-- BD provides both internal and external trainings on the Expectations for Suppliers document - Internally, all procurement functions attended a required training around the Expectations for Suppliers.
+This course is delivered to BD associates that interact directly and indirectly in sourcing, managing, advising on, or are otherwise involved with our suppliers, including but not limited to our leaders and our associates in the following departments: Environment, Health and Safety, Procurement, Supply Chain, Quality, R&D, Operations, Human Resources, and our Law Group. - BD provides both internal and external trainings on the Expectations for Suppliers document - o Internally, all procurement functions attend a required training around the Expectations for Suppliers when it is updated.
 This training detailed updates made to the document, implementation of the document, how BD implements the expectations laid out in the document, and how to report suspected non-compliance.
-This training was administered to Procurement associates as part of a larger Responsible Sourcing Training effort around topics like human rights. - For Suppliers, BD administers an online training on our Expectations for Suppliers to all suppliers.
-These trainings include definitions of forced labor, modern slavery, and human trafficking, tools on identifying red flags and high-risk areas, and guidance on best practices.
-Our latest training also included an overview of updates made to the Expectations for Suppliers in the latest version.
+This training is administered to Procurement associates as part of a larger Responsible Sourcing Training effort around topics like human rights and ESG risk. - o For Suppliers, BD administers an online training on our Expectations for Suppliers to all suppliers as it is updated.
+These training courses include background on human rights risks, minimum standards suppliers must meet, and resources for suppliers to learn more.
+This training also includes an overview of any updates made to the Expectations for Suppliers document in the latest version. - o BD Responsible Sourcing Toolkit this document was developed to help suppliers ensure compliance with the BD Expectations for Suppliers.
+It was developed as a training/resource document as a starting point for suppliers who want to learn more.
+It provides access to external best practice, tools and resources, and external organizations to help suppliers track the changing practices in topics such as human rights, environmental sustainability, and risk.
+BD updates this document regularly to ensure suppliers have access to changing best practice.